How to Find List Length Online: A Complete Guide to Counting Items, Filtering Duplicates, and Handling Delimiters

 Delimiter: Comma Mode: Unique Items Whitespace Trimming: On Result: 3 (Tokyo, Paris, London)

-Without trimming, the result would be 5 because " Tokyo " and "Tokyo" would be treated as different entries.
+Without trimming, you'd get 5 because " Tokyo " and "Tokyo" would count as separate entries.

-No installation required.
+Nothing to install.
 Open a browser tab, paste your data, get an answer.
-There is no software to download and no dependencies to manage.
+No downloads, no dependencies.

-Handles messy data gracefully.
-Whitespace trimming and custom delimiters mean you do not need to pre-process your list before counting.
+Handles messy data well.
+Whitespace trimming and custom delimiters mean you don't need to clean up your list before counting it.

 Three counting modes in one place.
-Total, unique, and duplicate counts are available from the same interface — no switching between tools or writing separate formulas.
+Total, unique, and duplicate counts all live in the same interface.
+No switching between tools or writing separate formulas.

 Works on any device.
-The tool on wtools.com runs in the browser, so it works on desktops, laptops, tablets, and phones.
+It runs in the browser, so it works on desktops, laptops, tablets, and phones.

 Before importing a CSV into a database, check that the number of entries matches what you expect.
-Use the unique count to detect unwanted duplicates that could violate a uniqueness constraint.
+Use the unique count to catch unwanted duplicates that could violate a uniqueness constraint.

-Marketing teams often need to know the total subscriber count versus the number of unique addresses.
-Paste the list, switch between All Items and Unique Items modes, and the difference tells you exactly how many duplicates exist.
+Marketing teams often need to know the total subscriber count versus how many unique addresses they actually have.
+Paste the list, switch between All Items and Unique Items modes, and the difference tells you exactly how many duplicates are in there.

-System administrators managing lists of hostnames, IP addresses, or environment variables can quickly verify that a config file contains the expected number of entries and that no unintentional duplicates exist.
+If you manage lists of hostnames, IP addresses, or environment variables, you can quickly verify that a config file has the expected number of entries and that nothing got duplicated by accident.

-SEO professionals working with keyword lists can count total terms, identify duplicates across merged lists, and verify list sizes before uploading to analytics tools.
+SEO people working with keyword lists can count total terms, spot duplicates across merged lists, and verify list sizes before uploading to analytics tools.

-When debugging, developers often need to verify the length of test fixtures, mock data arrays, or API response payloads.
+When debugging, you often need to verify the length of test fixtures, mock data arrays, or API response payloads.
 Pasting the data into wtools.com is faster than writing a throwaway script.

 FAQ